 This can happen if your package archive gets into a broken state.
 How to fix this depends on the situation.
 Sometimes re-running the command with --force-reinstalls works, other times you have to remove your whole package archive and start over again.

-Thankfully this doesn't happen very often, if you run into this issue ask a question on StackOverflow.
+Thankfully this doesn't happen very often.
+If you run into this issue and you want to preserve your local package archive, ask a question, e.g., on StackOverflow.